vincentkam/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/client_side_encryption.md

 already been created in MongoDB.
 The example uses a local key, however using AWS Key Management Service is also an option.
-The data in the `encryptedField` field is automatically encrypted on the insert and decrypted when using find on the client side.
+The data in the `encryptedField` field is automatically encrypted on the insert and decrypted when using find on the client-side.
 The following example has been adapted from [`ClientSideEncryptionExamples.cs`](https://github.com/mongodb/mongo-csharp-driver/blob/master/tests/MongoDB.Driver.Examples/ClientEncryptionExamples.cs), which can be found on GitHub along with the driver source.

 ```csharp